 In our annual report on Form 10-K we identified as one of our capital requirements our obligation to repay \$25.0 million of outstanding senior secured debt by its maturity date of May 31, 2007.
-As of June 30, 2007, \$15 million was outstanding under this obligation after having been partially repaid and amended with respect to the maturity date during the quarter ended June 30, 2007.
-In July 2007, we opened a combination term and revolving residual credit facility, and used a portion of our initial draw under that facility to repay our remaining outstanding senior secured indebtedness.
+In July 2007, we opened a combination term and revolving residual credit facility, and used a portion of our initial draw under that facility to repay our remaining outstanding debt under this obligation, after having been partially repaid and amended with respect to the maturity date during the preceding quarter.